gerritjandebruin/home-assistant/README.md

 ## Hardware experiences
 ### LED
 We bought a LED strip + power supply + driver for both the bike shed and roof terrace at led-gigant.nl.
-The LED at the bike shed was easy to install, since we only had to cut but not to join any strips.
+The LED at the bike shed was easy to install since we only had to cut but not to join any strips.
 The controlling of this light strip is done by a Shelly, which are great drivers as they are easy to install and just work out-of-box on WiFi.

-The installation of the LED at the roof terrace was way harder and took us several weeks!
+The installation of the LED at the roof terrace was harder and took us several weeks!
 Since our roof terrace is 4*2 meters, we needed 10m of LED strips (4+2+4 for three sides).
 The LED strips were delivered as two 5m long strips, so we had to cut and reconnect them.
-We did totally not expect that this would be so hard.
+We did not expect that this would be so hard.
 Since these strips are RGBWW, 5 strands needed to be connected at each joint.
-We bought some [non-solder connections](https://www.led-gigant.nl/led/led-accessoires/led-strip-connectors/) from Led-gigant.nl but we did not get them to work on all five strands simultanously.
+We bought some [non-solder connections](https://www.led-gigant.nl/led/led-accessoires/led-strip-connectors/) from Led-gigant.nl but we did not get them to work on all five strands simultaneously.
-Hence, we need to solder the connections, which is really hard given that the strands are only 1-2mm apart.
+Hence, we need to solder the connections, which is hard given that the strands are only 1-2mm apart.

 ### IKEA
-The IKEA devices are all of good quality, especially for the low price they are sold.
+The IKEA devices are all good quality, especially for the low price they are sold.
 Lights are good and the remotes all work very well.
-The motion sensor reports motion very fast, maybe even a bit too fast.
-Especially on warmer days (>20 degrees Celsius), it triggers sometimes at random.
+The motion sensor reports motion fast, maybe even a bit too fast; especially on warmer days (>20 degrees Celsius), it triggers sometimes at random.
 Major drawback is the difficulty to pair them; the only thing which works for the lights is by manually powercycle them.
 As the IKEA manual is not very accurate on how to this, I used the instructions from [IKEA Switzerland](https://www.youtube.com/watch?v=mJm9YpPrGzk) (especially see the comment of Jon B.).

 ### Vegtrug
 I like the idea of a flower sensor very much, so that is the reason I paid this relatively expensive gadget.
 I will use it to monitor a citrus plant that is not doing so well :)
-Is is a pity that it does not work on Zigbee, so for the moment I monitor this device via the Vegtug app.
+It is a pity that it does not work on Zigbee, so for the moment I monitor this device via the Vegtug app.
 This worked only on Android 8 and not on Android 10 for some reason.
 The provided database of over 6000 flowers looks impressive!